rafaelsamenezes/Farol/README.md

 ## Important Note

-If you are looking for a mature and fully featured software verifier today, the established tools ESBMC or CBMC are recommended.
-Farol is a long-term academic initiative and not currently intended as a drop-in replacement.
+If you are looking for a mature and fully featured software verifier today, you should go for ESBMC/CBMC.